linux-system-roles/network/README.md

 As Ansible usually works via the network, for example via SSH, there are some limitations to be considered:

-The `network` role does not support bootstraping networking configuration.
+The `network` role does not support bootstrapping networking configuration.
 One option may be [ansible-pull](https://docs.ansible.com/ansible/latest/cli/ansible-pull.html).
 Another option maybe be to initially auto-configure the host during installation (ISO